icopy-site/awesome-cn/docs/awesome/awesome-integration.md

 - [Apache RocketMQ](https://github.com/apache/rocketmq) - A fast and reliable distributed messaging platform designed for high volume and low latency messaging scenarios.
 Offers efficient message storage and retrieval and supports various messaging patterns.
 - [Apache Qpid](https://qpid.apache.org) - A messaging tool that supports the Advanced Message Queuing Protocol (AMQP) and multiple programming languages and platforms.
 Offers enterprise-grade messaging capabilities with reliable and efficient message delivery.
 - [BlazingMQ](https://github.com/bloomberg/blazingmq) - A distributed message queueing platform with a focus on efficiency, reliability, and a rich feature set for modern-day workflows.
+- [Centrifugo](https://github.com/centrifugal/centrifugo) - An open-source, scalable real-time messaging server that allows you to build interactive applications where events are delivered to online users with minimal delay.
 - [Eclipse Mosquitto](https://github.com/eclipse/mosquitto) - A lightweight open-source message broker that implements the MQTT protocol.
 Designed for low-power devices and supports message encryption and authentication.
+- [EMQX](https://github.com/emqx/emqx) - A high-performance, scalable, and reliable open-source MQTT broker for IoT, IIoT, and connected vehicles.
 - [IBM MQ](https://www.ibm.com/products/mq) - A robust enterprise-grade messaging system that enables safe and efficient communication between applications.
 Offers high availability and disaster recovery capabilities and supports multiple messaging protocols.
 - [KubeMQ](https://kubemq.io/) - A Kubernetes-based message broker and queue system designed for scalability, high availability, and security.
 Offers seamless integration with Kubernetes and supports various messaging patterns.
 - [NATS](https://github.com/nats-io/gnatsd) - A lightweight and high-performance messaging system designed for microservices, IoT, and cloud-native systems.
 Offers efficient and reliable message delivery and supports multiple messaging protocols.